burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. In some computers, data can be located in memory at any address; in others, alignment conditions are imposed on certain types.

-5. A typical data type to store the address to some object/data is a pointer.
+5. A typical data type to store the address of some object/data is a pointer.
 To store (or serialize the value of the pointer) in some integer variable, you can use `uintptr_t`.
 The `uintptr_t` integer type was introduced in C99.
-The `uintptr_t` is sufficient to store a pointer to any data, but formally not to a function.
+The `uintptr_t` is sufficient to store a pointer to any data, but not formally to a function.

-6. A special value in C and C++ called a null pointer equal to a null pointer constant.
+6. A special value in C and C++ called a null pointer is equal to a null pointer constant.
 A null pointer can be converted to any other type of pointer.

 7. A null pointer in C and C++ is:

     * An integer expression that yields zero.
     * Or an integer expression cast into a pointer.

-    The expressions below will not result in a compilation error, as much as we would like to:
+    The expressions below will not result in a compilation error, as much as we would like them to:
 ```cpp
           void y(int*){}
           y(0);
 ```

 In C++11, in addition to NULL, you can use `nullptr`.
-That keyword stands for null pointer variable with type `std::nullptr_t.` The `nullptr` is convertible to **any pointer** type and to `bool`.
+That keyword stands for a null pointer variable with type `std::nullptr_t.` The `nullptr` is convertible to **any pointer** type and to `bool`.
 ```cpp
     const int *x = nullptr;
 ```

 8. When using `union` for a mixture of structures that start the same way, there is a guarantee in C (and C++) of an identical physical mapping of components of a structure type from the beginning if they are the same.

-9. In C and C++ there are the following guarantees for components of the variable with structure type (`struct`):
+9. In C and C++, there are the following guarantees for components of the variable with structure type (`struct`):
     * The components (members, fields) of the variable with structure type obtain addresses in *ascending order* as they are defined in the structure type.
     * The address of the first component is the same as the address of the beginning of the structure.
 It is regardless of what endian the computer has, where the program will run.

 10. Structs are not allowed to perform comparisons with `==` or with `>`.
 One of the fundamental natures of this restriction in C (and in C++) is that, for objects, there may be holes in their memory layout that are filled randomly.

 11. In C++, for the definition (not just declaration) of a variable in global scope, you can use `extern int a = 0;`.
-But in fact, `extern` can be ignored, because according to (7.11.6, C++2003):
+But in fact, `extern` can be ignored because according to (7.11.6, C++2003):
     > "A name declared in a namespace scope without a storage-class-specifier has **external linkage** unless it has internal linkage because of a previous declaration and provided it is not declared const. **Objects declared const and not explicitly declared extern have internal linkage**."

 12. A compile-time string literal in C (and in C++) is statically allocated so that it is safe from a language point of view to return a pointer to a string literal from a function.